 - I-9 Form

 You will be asked to complete all of the forms (except the bottom portion of the I-9) on your own before meeting with someone in the Office of Graduate Studies or other authorized university personnel.
 Original copies of the required documents for the I-9 must be witnessed by the university staff member assisting you with the submission of your forms.
 Note that the I-9 requires a passport or a driver’s license with a social security card or birth certificate.
-You must also provide a voided check for direct deposit.

 Current Federal Work-Study Graduate Aide Opportunities